BaronLighteyes/PSACertScraper/README.md

 Make sure all imports used in n_certs.py are installed Run n_certs.py

-Put all certifications to be scraped on their own line in a text document called "certs.txt" in this folder
+Put all certifications to be scraped in the first collumn of "certs.csv" in this folder and prices in the second.